Daniel Elihu Kramer

 B.A., Haverford College

-Daniel Elihu Kramer teaches directing and acting—as well as courses in the film studies program.
-He is producing artistic director of the Chester Theatre Company, where his directing credits include Sister Play, Blink, The Amish Project, Tryst and The Turn of the Screw.
+Daniel Elihu Kramer teaches directing and acting—as well as courses cross-listed with Film and Media Studies and the first year seminar Screening Shakespeare.
+From 2015-2022 he served as Producing Artistic Director of Chester Theatre Company, where his directing credits include The Aliens (Berkshire Theatre Award for Best Ensemble), Every Brilliant Thing (Berkshire Theatre Award for Best New Play), The Night Alive, Circle Mirror Transformation, Tiny Beautiful Things, Sister Play, Blink, The Amish Project, Tryst and The Turn of the Screw.
+His work at Chester Theatre Company was the subject of a New Yorker profile, and the Berkshire Theatre Critics awarded him the Larry Murray Award for his leadership of the company.
 He received an Elliot Norton Award for Outstanding Production for A Midsummer Night's Dream at Boston Theatre Works, and his production of The Pillowman at the Contemporary American Theatre Company received awards for best production and best direction.
-At Smith College, his productions have included Light Shining in Buckinghamshire, Hedda Gabler, Henry V and Polaroid Stories.
+At Smith College, his productions have included Our Dear Dead Drug Lord, As You Like It, The Wolves, Henry V and Polaroid Stories.

-Kramer’s play My Jane premiered at Chester Theatre Company in 2016.
-His play Pride@Prejudice was published by Playscripts, commissioned and produced by Available Light Theatre, and produced by Capital Repertory Theatre and by the Chester Theatre Company.
-His play Coyote Tales, based on traditional Native American stories, was published by Samuel French and has been produced by numerous theater companies.
+Kramer’s play Pride@Prejudice, published by Playscripts, was commissioned and produced by Available Light Theatre, and produced by Capital Repertory Theatre, Chester Theatre Company, and theatres around the country.
+His play My Jane was commissioned by Available Light Theatre and produced there and at Chester Theatre Company.
+Coyote Tales, created with Allan Hayton, is published by Samuel French and has been produced by numerous theatre companies.
 His adaptations of Babar and James Thurber's Many Moons were commissioned and produced by Phoenix Theatre Company.
-His play Love Suicide was workshopped in a residency at Cleveland Public Theatre and at Boston Theatre Works.
+His play Love Suicide was produced in a residency at Cleveland Public Theatre and in a workshop at Boston Theatre Works.

 Kramer is a member of the Stage Directors and Choreographers Society (SDC) and the Dramatists Guild.
 He was a founding artistic director of Salt Lake Shakespeare and assistant to the artistic director of Spiral Stage and assistant to the artistic director of Circle Repertory Theatre.
 Previous teaching includes Kenyon College (where he was chair of dance and theater), Bowdoin College and Fordham University at Lincoln Center.